Topstukken

 Chinese art

-The emperors of the Qing dynasty (1644-1912) were Manchurians from the far north of China.
+The emperors of the Qing dynasty (1644 - 1912) were Manchurians from the far north of China.
 They were known for their nomadic culture, which included hunting and horseback riding as ways of proving that you were a real man.
 The emperors were proud of their roots, but at the same time wanted to prove to the Chinese elite that they were worthy of ruling the Chinese empire.
 Emperor Qianlong in particular was preoccupied with his public image.
 He commissioned huge quantities of art that was in line with Chinese tradition.
-The ceramics made for him, for example, are reminiscent of the archaic ritual bronze vessels from the Shang (ca. 1600-1050 BCE) and the Zhou dynasties (ca. 1046-256 BCE).
+The ceramics made for him, for example, are reminiscent of the archaic ritual bronze vessels from the Shang (approx. 1600 - 1050 BC) and the Zhou dynasties (approx. 1046 - 256 BC).
 He also had imitations made of famous Song-dynasty ceramics, such as Ru.
 The emperor studied Chinese classical books extensively and spent hours important works of Chinese art.
 Hoping to impress the Chinese elite with his knowledge of Chinese art and culture, he not only praised their quality, but also expressed the emotions he experienced while viewing such objects.